TommyJones/tidylda/cran-comments.md

 ## Initial version of tidylda
 This is the first version of tidylda submitted to CRAN.
+FWIW, I have two other packages on CRAN, textmineR and mvrsquared.
 I know that this results in a manual check.
 I will respond with any fixes or changes you deem necessary.
 Thank you for taking the time and effort.